MylesScholz/OBP-Script/README.md

 To set the input and output file paths, do the following:
 1. Open OBP-Script/config/merge_config.csv in a text editor or Excel.
 2. On the first line below the column names, select the value before the first comma (cell A2 in Excel).
-3. Type the new value for the Input File Path.
+3. Type a new value for the Input File Path.
+The value "Select" (not case-sensitive) will cause the program to prompt the user for a file through a file select dialog.
 4. On the same line, select the value after the first comma (cell B2).
 5. Type the new value for the Output File Path.
+The value "Select" (not case-sensitive) will cause the program to prompt the user for a file through a file select dialog.
 6. Save and close merge_config.csv.

 See "Help and Tips - File Paths" for information about file paths.

 ### Data Merging Prompts
-There are no user prompts for this step.
+If the Input File Path is set to "Select", the program will prompt the user at the beginning of this step through an "Open" file select dialog.
+Navigate to the desired file and click "Open" to choose the input file for the merge step.

+If the Output File Path is set to "Select", the program will prompt the user through a "Save As" file select dialog.
+Navigate to the desired directory, type the name of the output file in the "File name" box, and click "Save".

+The program will automatically save these values as relative file paths in OBP-Script/config/merge_config.csv for future executions.

 ### Data Merging Output
 The data merging step outputs the resulting merged dataset to the file path specified in its configuration.
 The program checks the data for duplicate entries and adds indices to new data.